logo

 Application.auto_cookieslink | top

-When auto_cookies is set to True, which is default, Request.cookies property is set when request heades contains Cookie header.
-Otherwise empty tupple will be set.
+When auto_cookies is set to True (which is the default), the Request.cookies property is set when the request headers contain a Cookie header.
+Otherwise, an empty tuple will be set.

 Application / User optionslink | top